rkdarst/thoughts-on-academic-supervising/_sources/about-this-guide.rst.txt

 ================

 Hopefully, this guide becomes the collection of opinions form many different people.
-Below, you can
+Below, you can read about the general plan.

 This book is focused on technical or computational sciences (so far?).